Stem Cells from Fat: Cells with Potential

-Regenerative stem cell therapies have the potential to regenerate weakened tissue and organs and therefore can be used for treating a variety of diseases resulting from organ or tissue weakness.
-Numerous studies have been made worldwide in which stem cells are used in the therapy of heart disease, diabetes, joint disease, neurological and endocrinological diseases and many other degenerative processes.
+Stem cells (so-called “mesenchymal stem cells”) hold the potential to suppress these overreactions of the body and to stimulate the regeneration of affected cells, tissues, and organs at the same time.
+Numerous studies have been made worldwide in which mesenchymal stem cells are used in the therapy of circulatory disorders, heart diseases, diabetes, joint diseases, neurological and endocrinological diseases, and other chronic and degenerative processes.

 Stem cell therapy with autologous stem cells from fat tissue is carried out on an outpatient basis using local anesthesia.
 During the first step, a small quantity of fat is obtained with gentle liposuction using microcannulas.
-The stem cells isolated from it in a complex laboratory procedure are reinjected immediately.
+The stem cells isolated from it in a complex laboratory procedure are reinjected immediately after appropriate processing.
 Repeat treatment sessions are often recommended.

 The therapeutic effect generally begins several weeks after the application.
 Any further treatment can be carried out several months later at the earliest, regardless of the improvement achieved.
 Check-ups after surgery are scheduled on an individual basis.

-Please note that no guarantees can be given in medicine generally; this also applies to new types of treatment such as stem cell therapy.
+Please note that no guarantees or promise of cure can be given in medicine generally; this also applies to new types of treatment such as stem cell therapy.
 Although we carry out your surgery with the greatest care and have achieved excellent results in part with stem cell treatment, adult stem cells are not a universal remedy.

 - Baiguera, S., Jungebluth, Ph., Mazzanti, B., Macchiarini, P.: Mesenchymal stromal cells for tissue-engineered tissue and organ replacements.
 Transpl Int April 2012; 25 (4): 369–82.
 Epub January 16, 2012.